Thomas-George-T/File-Processing-Comparative-Analytics/README.md

 ## Conclusions

-We have observed from the graphs that **Python** has the leat execution time for small and large files while **Scala** has the largest execution time.
+We have observed from the graphs that **Python** has the least execution time for small and large files while **Scala** has the largest execution time.

 We have observed that **Spark** has the least execution time while **Hadoop** has the highest execution time.